Table of Contents

 A practice common to many high-performing managers

-Having a reputation as a manager who actively encourages, develops, and promotes the development and careers of their employees has been shown to both separate good from great, and generate significant future staffing benefits.
-For example, one study demonstrated that managers who promote their staff members at a higher rate than their peers experienced an 8.9% increase in internal applications during the following year and an 11.6% increase in transfer applications from top performers.
+Having a reputation as a manager who actively encourages, develops, and promotes the development and careers of their employees has been shown to both separate good from great and generate significant future staffing benefits.
+For example, one study demonstrated that managers who promoted their staff members at a higher rate than their peers experienced an 8.9% increase in internal applications the following year and a 11.6% increase in transfer applications from top performers.

 Solutions for the talent hoarding problem

-The challenges can appear overwhelming, given the need to create consistency and wrangle hundreds or thousands of managers, the range of people and functions involved in the process, the ongoing and highly personalized nature of suitability and development for each role, and the fact that this touches every employee in the organization.
-Avoiding and dismantling the talent hoarding and the efforts of these career blockers takes a thoughtful and comprehensive approach to creating effective and sustainable processes and resources for a robust mobility ecosystem.
-The goal should be to create an environment that supports managers and employees in managing career moves that best fit the individual and meet the long-term talent requirements of the organization.
+The challenges can appear overwhelming, given the need to maintain consistency and wrangle hundreds or thousands of managers, the range of people and functions involved in the process, the ongoing, highly personalized nature of suitability and development for each role, and the fact that this touches every employee in the organization.
+Avoiding and dismantling talent hoarding and addressing the efforts of these career blockers requires a thoughtful, comprehensive approach to creating effective, sustainable processes and resources for a robust mobility ecosystem.
+The goal should be to create an environment that supports managers and employees in making career moves that best fit the individual and meet the organization's long-term talent requirements.
 Key strategies and tactics include:

 1. Articulate a strategy

-Bring together a cross-functional project team of experts to devise a clear mission/purpose statement, outcome objectives, best practice and technology options, and a business case that includes budget and investments.
+Bring together a cross-functional project team of experts to devise a clear mission/purpose statement, outcome objectives, best practices, and technology options, and a business case that includes budget and investments.
 Articulate a governance strategy that establishes process ownership, executive oversight, and the roles and responsibilities of all involved parties.
 Develop a strategy with a timeline for implementation, investments, and policies that support and enable talent mobility.
-Remember to create a change management plan and outcome measurement KPIs to create an environment of accountability and trust.
+Remember to develop a change management plan and outcome-measurement KPIs to foster an environment of accountability and trust.

 2. Create formal processes